amazon-archives/aws-fargate-workshop/README.md

 ## AWS Fargate Workshop

-Running containers on AWS Fargate
+Running Containers on AWS Fargate

 ## License

 This library is licensed under the Apache 2.0 License.